iotaledger/access-sdk/README.md

 IOTA Access is divided into a few repositories:
 - [github.com/iotaledger/access-sdk](http://github.com/iotaledger/access-sdk) contains the Access Core Software Development Kit (SDK).
 It consists of the Core SDK components used as building pieces for Access dApps (server and client).
 - [github.com/iotaledger/access-server](https://github.com/iotaledger/access-server) contains the Access Server Reference Implementation (ASRI).
 It consists of the embedded software meant to be executed on the target device for which access will be delegated.
-- [github.com/iotaledger/access-client](http://github.com/iotaledger/access-client) contains the Access Client Reference Implementation (ACRI).
-It provides the User Interface both for creating policies and initiating access requests.
-At the moment, it’s a Work In Progress (WIP).
 - [github.com/iotaledger/access-mobile-client](https://github.com/iotaledger/access-mobile-client.git) contains an Android-based Access Reference Implementation.
 It is meant to work as the User Interface both for creating policies and initiating access requests.
-It will eventually be replaced by the cross-platform implementation under the access-client repository.
+It will eventually be replaced by the cross-platform implementation.
 - [github.com/iotaledger/access-policy-store](https://github.com/iotaledger/access-policy-store) contains the Access Policy Store.
 It consists of interface servers for managing policies.
 It will eventually be rendered obsolete when a Permanode solution is rolled out.

 ## Documentation (v0.1.0-alpha)